SMotaal/xs-wasm/README.md

 ***See***: [`patches/@Moddable-OpenSource`]

 In both cases, first make sure that the respective submodule in the [`upstream`] folder is up-to-date with the specific remote branch or commit, then use `git apply` to apply the patch.
-Finally, verify that the updates and patches are working as expected by running `yarn build` and `yarn start`.
+Finally, verify that the updates and patches are working as expected by running `npm build` and `npm start`.

 ***See***: [`package.json`] scripts `upstream:update` and `patch:apply`.